MCP HubMCP Hub

 Authentication Configuration

-Add settings to your config.yaml:
+Add authentication settings to your config.yaml:

 auth: